 Deliver and receive information by articulating and discerning thoughts and ideas using oral, written, and non-verbal communication skills.

 Demonstrate accountability by taking ownership of your actions and behavior while keeping the interest of others in mind, and be willing to learn from mistakes.

 Navigate and explore career options, take necessary steps to pursue opportunities, and understand how to advocate for oneself.

 Demonstrate a respectful attitude by being open, inclusive, and sensitive to viewpoints of all people and be willing to understand individual differences.

-Exercise sound reasoning to analyse issues, make decisions and overcome problems.
+Exercise sound reasoning to analyze issues, make decisions, and overcome problems.